idanlv/javaplay_android/README.md

 # JavaPlay Readme
-Welcome to JavePlay an android playing app using google api
+Welcome to JavePlay an android playing app using google api by :
+Idan Levi and Maya Gilad

 ## Instructions
   - Git clone the repository